 See how dishwashing soap gets advertised?

-They are providing a product that can help you clean the dishes and a product that will not cause skin problems to your hands.
+They provide a product that can help you clean the dishes and a product that will not cause skin problems to your hands.

-Through that, they connect to the consumers who are having problems with their hands after doing the dishes.
+Through that, they connect to the consumers who have problems with their hands after doing the dishes.